 These protections on the press are not uniform in North America, they generally apply only to newspapers (and magazines) in the U.S. In Canada, courts can

 impose prohibitions on the press.
 This is why, when there is a major criminal case, copies of American newspapers reporting on Canadian crimes being tried will be confiscated at the border.
 The Canadian newspapers will have already censored the story.

 As a result, newspapers (and other media) in the United States are extremely vigilant in covering crimes, political misconduct and scandal

 , free in the knowledge that, absent malice

-— if the newspaper can show that what they reported is factually true, it's pretty much the end of the trial.
+— if the newspaper can show that what they reported is factually true, or even that it reasonably believed what they printed was true at the time they printed it, it's pretty much the end of the trial.
 This standard (which is referred to as actual malice

 ) was established in the court case New York Times v.
 Sullivan